-In 2021/22, the Eastern Zone TACC was reduced to 32t (Table 5).
-Only 20.7 t was taken during the 2021/22 season.
+In 2021/22, the Eastern Zone TACC was reduced to 32t, this TAC was retained in 2022/23 (Table 5).
 This is a reduction from 40t in 2020/21 and 47t in 2018/19 following a previous extended period of TACCs in the 59-66t range.
 The TACC reductions since 2018/19 have been due to ongoing declines in CPUE resulting from reduced recruitment.
+In the last two seasons there has been a significant under-catch.
+This has been driven by a combination of low CPUE and economic circumstances.

 Standardised CPUE reached a twenty-year peak of 0.63kg/pot-lift in 2012/13 but fell rapidly to a record low of 0.36 in 2017/18.
-From this record low the CPUE has gradually risen to 0.49 in 2021/22 (Figure 16, Table 4).
+From this record low the CPUE has gradually risen to 0.49 in 2022/23 (Figure 16, Table 4).
+Note that standardised CPUE values differ slightly from one assessment to the next as the depth, seasonal and fisher coefficients are shared across years and are re-estimated including the new data.
+Consequently the 2021/22 standardised CPUE estimate decreased from 0.49 to 0.48kg/pot-lift.

-In addition to the substantial TACC decreases there has been a significant undercatch of the TACC.
-This reduction has been most significant in San Remo (3.7t in 2021/22) and Lakes Entrance (0.6t).
-In 2021/22 standardised CPUE increased in all areas (Figure 17), however the data available for calculating the standardised CPUE in San Remo and Lakes Entrance is increasingly limited.
+In addition to the substantial TACC decreases there has been a significant under-catch of the TACC with 63% caught in 2021/22 and 46% caught in 2022/23.
+This reduction has been most significant in San Remo (2.5t in 2022/23) and Lakes Entrance (0.1t).
+In 2022/23 standardised CPUE was steady in Queenscliff and increased in San Remo (Figure 17).
+However, due to the lack of data the San Remo CPUE value provides limited information and the decline observed in Lakes Entrance is meaningless.
+This presents an ongoing issue for the new management plan which (like its predecessor) is reliant on a zone wide standardised CPUE.